PULPIT TODAY SERMONS

 Here’s what the phrase “hallowed be your name” means.
 When the Bible shows something as “hallowed” it identifies something that is holy and consecrated.
 Thus, our act of addressing God as “hallowed” recognizes he is transcendent and “wholly other” from creation.
 It recognizes that nothing or none is His equal.
 Moreover, here is how we can sanctify or “hallow” the name of God when we pray.

-The Bible lists over 300 names and attributes of God.
-Names such as: Elohim (Infinite Creator and Benevolent Sustainer), “I am that I am,” (the self-existent one), Jehovah-Jireh; Jehovah-Rapha; “Savior; Prince of Peace;” Redeemer; “Bread of Life;” “Water of Life;” “Way, Truth, and Life,” “Eternal God” (the God who is the same “yesterday, today, and forever”), “God of Abraham, Isaac, and Jacob,” “Lord of the Harvest,” etc. As we open our prayer we can say:
+The Bible lists numerous names for God.
+Names such as Elohim (Infinite Creator and Benevolent Sustainer), “I am that I am,” (the self-existent one), Jehovah-Jireh; Jehovah-Rapha; “Savior; Prince of Peace;” Redeemer; “Bread of Life;” “Water of Life;” “Way, Truth, and Life,” “Eternal God” (the God who is the same “yesterday, today, and forever”), “God of Abraham, Isaac, and Jacob,” “Lord of the Harvest,” etc. As we open our prayer we can say:

 “Lord, you are Jehovah-Jireh and I worship you as my provider.”
 Thank you for meeting my needs and supplying my desires.

 “You are Jehovah-Rapha, God my healer, and I thank you for healing me of all my diseases.”

 “You are Jehovah-Rohi, God my Shepherd and I thank you for leading me and caring for me.”